Riib11/block-types/README.md

 <level> ::= <natural-number>                       // universe level
 ```

+Notes:

+- A λ-term does not need a variable name binding because we are using
+  DeBruijn-indexed variables.
+However, its nice for the view to display
+  user-chosen variable names.
+To facilitate this, the binding of a variable by a
+  Π-type is annotated with a variable name, and `<var>` references to that
+  variable will be substituted in the view with that variable name.
+A λ-term
+  does not need to be annotated with a variable name since the name must be
+  immediately queriable from its type since the type must contain a
+  corresponding Π-type which has the variable name annotation
+- A λ-term does not need a domain annotation because it cannot appear on the
+  left end of an application.
+The only way for a lambda to be used (by
+  reference) on the left end of an application is via a let-term, which must
+  have a domain annotation.

 TODO:

+- How to do termination-checking?
+Perhaps that is an annoying detail to leave
+  till later?
+Since there are probably many different ways to go about this
 - In order to cleanly handle non-dependent function types without introducing
   new syntax, need the dependence-graphing algorithm to be able to decide if a Π
   introduces a dependency or not